briceln/DataScience/README.md

 Here is the [result in Excel format](./res/sheet/Patients.xlsx).
 *Only the file named as AB, AF, EH, EL & RF

+## Convolutional neural network (CNN) - Data augmentation

+In addition to validating the results of the previous group, we started looking for another technique of machine learning.
+We chose to explore what convolutional neural networks (CNN) could do with our dataset.

+The script can be found [here](./res/scripts/data_augmentation.py) The notebook can be found [here](./res/notebooks/Data%20Augmentation%20-%20CNN.ipynb)

 ## Presentations